Signed in as:

 Bring your meat in from the outdoor grill in a half sheet pan.
 Cut the meat up on the cutting board.
 No mess!

-The Galley, and many other companies use the flange as a top step for holding accessories.
+Many other companies use the flange of the sink as a top step to create a second step for holding accessories.
 It is always a bad idea to have water sitting on a caulk joint, as you can see!
+I took this photo in a meticulously clean showroom and even there, they had difficulty cleaning the flange and keeping the caulk from degrading.

 The inherent problems with hammered nickel sinks.
 The nickel is plated over a hammered copper sink.
 I can assure you that the nickel will wear off over time, and often very quickly.
 This is a very poor choice!